michaeltoth/projects/LendingClub.md

 <br>
 ####Delinquencies in the Past 2 Years
-The number of delinquencies in the past 2 years shows the number of times a borrower has been behind on payments.
-I combined all values 3 or larger into a single bucket for analysis, as this was a right-tailed distribution.
+The number of delinquencies in the past 2 years indicates the number of times a borrower has been behind on payments.
+I combined all values 3 or larger into a single bucket for analysis, as this was a long right-tailed distribution.
 Interestingly, those with a single delinquency seem to perform more often than those with none.
-In general however, the differences between 0, 1, and 2 delinquencies are relatively small, while those with greater than 3 show a significant increase in nonperformance.
+In general however, the differences between 0, 1, and 2 delinquencies are relatively small, while those with greater than 3 show a significant decrease in performance.

 |               | 0     | 1     | 2     | 3+    |
 |---------------|-------|-------|-------|-------|